qgis/QGIS-Documentation/docs/server_manual/services.rst

    "Y", "No", "Same as `J` parameter, but in WMS 1.1.0" "WMS_PRECISION", "No", "The precision (number of digits) to be used when returning geometry (see :ref:`how to add geometry to feature response<addGeometryToFeatureResponse>`).
-   The default value is ``-1`` meaning that precision defined in the project is used."
+   The default value is ``-1`` meaning that the precision defined in the project is used."

 In addition to the standard ones, QGIS Server supports the following